simplicitesoftware/docker/README.md

 ### Using a template Git repository

-In this case you can directly run a **server image** with `-v <path to your template Git repository>:/usr/local/template:ro`.
+In this case you can directly run a **server image** either with:

+- `-v <path to the template Git repository>:/usr/local/template:ro` to mount the template repository located **outside** of the container
+- `-e GIT_URL=<Git URL of the template repository>` to clone the template repository **inside** the container

-The container will create the webapp from this template when starting for the first time.
+When starting for the first time, the container will create the webapp from the template repository (after cloning it when it is located inside the container).

-Then, at each restart of the container, it will upgrade the webapp from the Git repository (if needed).
+Then, at each restart, it will upgrade the webapp from the template repository (after pulling it when it is located inside the container).

 ### Others